Airdrops: Giving Money Away Is Harder Than It Seems: Exchange Aftermarket Analysis

 \section{Exchange Aftermarket Analysis}

 The motivation for our quantitative analysis in this paper comes from the following observation: \stress{airdrop recipients quickly sell tokens and jump ship}, which obviously defeats the point of airdrops in the first place.
 Analyses performed on \gls{DEX} airdrops show that airdrop recipients sometimes sell all of their tokens shortly after receiving them.
-For example, shortly after the ParaSwap's drop, 61\% of their tokens where sold~\cite{fanAltruisticProfitorientedMaking2023}.
+For example, shortly after ParaSwap's airdrop, 61\% of their tokens were sold~\cite{fanAltruisticProfitorientedMaking2023}.

 In both cases, the majority of recipients ceased using the relevant blockchain protocols within a few months.
 This pattern suggests that the airdrop was ineffective in keeping recipients engaged, or that many recipients were likely Sybil accounts.
 Moreover, a rapid sell-off could unsettle the market, particularly if seen as an indication of dwindling confidence in the protocol's future prospects.
-Here, we examine data associated with six airdrops presented in Table~\ref{tab:airdrop-table}, which were gathered from archive nodes of Ethereum, Arbitrum, and ZKsync Era (see \S\ref{sec:reproducibility} for details on our data collection).
-To identify exchanges, we use a list of 620 exchange account addresses obtained from {Dune} and Etherscan~\cite{Etherscan@ETH-explorer}.
+In our study, we examine data associated with nine airdrops presented in Table~\ref{tab:airdrop-table}, which were gathered from blockchain data of Ethereum, Arbitrum, Optimism, and ZKsync Era (as discussed in \S\ref{sec:dataset}).

+Interestingly, some addresses associated with DYDX, Arkham, Lido, and Tornado Cash received airdropped tokens multiple times.
+This could be attributed to fees, yield payments, or other protocol distributions.
+However, per Table~\ref{tab:airdrop-table}, this is in line with their airdrop design that is \stress{continuous}, meaning that the same address could qualify for the next airdrop round.
+In fact, DYDX addresses received an airdrop on average 1.58 times, with a standard deviation of 1.68, ranging from 1 to 30 instances, and a median of 1.
+For Arkham, five addresses received the airdrop twice.
+Similarly, nine addresses linked to Lido also received two airdrops.
+In the case of Tornado Cash, 99 addresses received airdrops more than once, with an average of 1.02 instances, a standard deviation of 0.26, a median of 1, and a range from 1 to 16 occurrences.